shadsplan/linux/notes/lpi/34_Process_Groups_Sessions_Job_Control.md

 ## Chapter 34.1 Overview

 - A process group is a set of one or more processes sharing the same process group identifier (PGID).
 A process group ID is a number of the same type (pid_t) as a process ID.
 A process group has a process group leader, which is the process that creates the group and whose process ID becomes the process group ID of the group.
-A new process inherits its parent’s process group ID.
+A new process inherits its parent's process group ID.
 - A process group has a lifetime, which is the period of time beginning when the leader creates the group and ending when the last member process leaves the group.
 A process may leave a process group either by terminating or by joining another process group.
 - All of the processes in a session share a single controlling terminal.
 The controlling terminal is established when the session leader first opens a terminal device.
 A terminal may be the controlling terminal of at most one session.
 - At any point in time, one of the process groups in a session is the foreground process group for the terminal, and the others are background process groups.
 Only processes in the foreground process group can read input from the controlling terminal.
 When the user types one of the signal-generating terminal characters on the controlling terminal, a signal is sent to all members of the foreground process group.
 These characters are the interrupt character (usually Control-C), which generates SIGINT; the quit character (usually Control-\), which generates SIGQUIT; and the suspend character (usually Control-Z), which generates SIGTSTP.